How to Fix Excel “Cannot Paste the Data” Error

-In the Ribbon, select Home > Clipboard > Paste > Paste Special.
+- In the Ribbon, go to Home > Clipboard > Paste > Paste Special.

 Turning on Ignore DDE can also sometimes solve the problem where you cannot paste.

-- In the Ribbon, select File > Options.
+- In the Ribbon, go to File > Options.

-- Then select Advanced and, scrolling down to the General area, ensure Ignore other applications that use Dynamic Data Exchange (DDE) is checked.
+- Then click Advanced and, scrolling down to the General section, ensure Ignore other applications that use Dynamic Data Exchange (DDE) is checked.
 Click OK.

 - Close Excel and restart it for the new setting to take effect.